austevick/python-class/topics/getting_started/PITCHME.md

 +++
 ### Statements
 Assigning values is different than in traditional languages.
 In C `x = 2` translates to "typed variable name x receives a copy of numeric value 2".
 In Python, `x = 2` translates to "(generic) name x receives a reference to a separate object of numeric type of value 2."
-Names may be rebound at any time to objects of varying types.
+Names may be reassigned at any time to objects of varying types.
 Since a name is a generic reference holder it is unreasonable to associate a fixed data type with it.

 +++
 ```